okuvshynov/rlscout/README.md

 Most likely candidates are Othello 8x8 or freestyle gomoku on 8x8 - 9x9 boards.

 Rough idea is the following:
-1. Use self-play Deep RL (think AlphaZero) to get a very strong model for the game <---- we are here now
+1. Use self-play Deep RL (think AlphaZero) to get a very strong model for the game
 2. Use that model to provide a good ordering for full search, like [PVS](https://www.chessprogramming.org/Principal_Variation_Search)

 Currently is tested on: